moulika183/Cognizance/task6/readme.md

 - You can even have one to one tutor
 - Regular practice will enhance the skill ,so regularity should be maintained
 - Every sunday you will be tested practically
-- After the practical test you'll have one to one session with the teachers so that u can rectify your mistakes
+- After the practical test you'll have one to one session with the teachers so that you can rectify your mistakes
 ---
 ![alt text](https://raw.githubusercontent.com/moulika183/Cognizance/master/task3/landing%20page.jpg)
 ---